Accepting applications from Friday, September 22, 2023 until Friday, October 27, 2023 at 4:30 PM.

-Johnson County created the Community Food and Farm Grant in response to COVID-19’s impacts on our local food system.
+Johnson County created the Community Food and Farm Grant Program in response to COVID-19’s impacts on our local food system.
 Funding comes from the American Rescue Plan Act (ARPA).
-The Johnson County Board of Supervisors allocated $200,000 to support local food initiatives to increase food security.
-Up to $100,000 is available for this grant cycle.
+Up to $200,000 is available for this grant cycle.

 The pandemic impacted small farms, small food businesses, and households, affecting how food is grown, sold, and accessed.
 The following impacts show a need to both increase access to fresh food and support the small farms and food businesses who feed our community.